Cavity Quantum Electro Optics: Microwave photonics with nonclassical states

 4. Photonic masing and RF sensing below the standard quantum limit

 Pushing towards higher electro-optic cooperativities will open up the rich physics known from cavity optomechanics.
-However, it is the readily accessible microwave field that experiences dynamical and quantum back-action rather than a mechanical mode.
-This is a new physical limit akin to nonlinear optics that was predicted a decade ago but never realized.
+However, in this case, it is the readily accessible microwave field that experiences dynamical and quantum back-action rather than a mechanical mode.
+This represents a new physical limit akin to nonlinear optics that was predicted a decade ago but never realized.

 Research Goals